Protective Orders And Peace Orders

 The protective order hearings can happen extremely quickly – within a week from the first petition to the final, quasi-permanent protective order – and you’ll appreciate having trial lawyers who can get the evidence you need to prove a false claim as quickly as possible.

-Peace & Protective Orders have been one of the most fascinating aspects of domestic legislative change in Maryland for decades.
-Previous to this specific legislation Maryland had the old “Restraining Order”, which was complex and daunting.
+Peace and protective orders have been one of the most fascinating aspects of domestic legislative change in Maryland for decades.
+Previous to this specific legislation Maryland had the old “restraining order”, which was complex and daunting.
 The purpose of this legislation is to quickly and effectively assist individuals who need protection.
 For the most part, this law has worked effectively.
 However, just like any scenario some individuals will take advantage and use these powerful weapons in a fraudulent way to get a “leg up” on a spouse or another.